Importance of higher orders in opacity in QGP tomography: Numerical framework

 To generate the results presented in this work, we used our (appropriately generalized, see below) DREENA-C framework.
 For completeness, we here give a brief outline of this framework, while a detailed description is presented in~\cite{DREENA_C}.
 The quenched spectra of light and heavy quarks are calculated according to the generic pQCD convolution given by:

 Here, indices \textit{i} and \textit{f} stand for 'initial' and 'final', respectively, while $Q$ denotes initial high-energy parton (light quarks, heavy quarks, or gluons). $E_id^3\sigma(Q)/dp_i^3$ is the initial momentum spectrum for the given parton, which is calculated according to~\cite{Vitev0912}, $P(E_i \rightarrow E_f)$ represents the energy loss probability for the given particle which was calculated within the dynamical energy loss formalism~\cite{MD_PRC,DH_PRL}, which includes multi-gluon~\cite{GLV_suppress} and path-length fluctuations~\cite{WHDG,DREENA_C}. $D(Q \rightarrow H_Q)$ represents the fragmentation function of light and heavy partons into hadrons, where for light hadrons, D and B mesons, we use DSS~\cite{DSS}, BCFY~\cite{BCFY}, KLP~\cite{KLP} fragmentation functions, respectively.
+The geometry is averaged over by using path-length distributions, i.e., probability distributions of the path lengths of hard partons in Pb+Pb collisions, in the same way as in the original DREENA-C framework~\cite{DREENA_C}.
+They are used as weight functions when integrating over the path-length in our numerical procedure.

 We use the following parameters in the numerical procedure: $\Lambda_{QCD}=0.2$ GeV and $n_f = 3$.
 Temperature-dependent Debye chromoelectric mass $\mu_E (T)$ has been extracted from~\cite{Peshier}.
 For the mass of light quarks, we take the thermal mass $M \approx \mu_E / \sqrt{6}$, and for the gluon mass, we use $m_g = \mu_E / \sqrt{2}$ ~\cite{DG_TM}.
 The mass of the charm (bottom) quark is $M=1.2$ GeV ($M=4.75$ GeV).
 The magnetic and electric mass ratio is $0.4 < \mu_M / \mu_E < 0.6$~\cite{Maezawa,Nakamura}.
 All the results presented in this paper are generated for the Pb+Pb collision system at $\sqrt{s_{NN}}=5.02$ TeV.